searceinc/BQconvert/README.md

                       [-x {yes,no}] [-a {yes,no}] [-m MAPPING] [-i INFILE] [-o OUTFILE] [-H]

-BQconvertor:- Convert any database schema to BigQuery Tables.
+BQconverter:- Convert any database schema to BigQuery Tables.
 Supported
 Databases: AWS RedShift.
 ```